cypress-io/cypress/cypress/v0.0/documentation/4-Guides/5-Network Requests.md

 - Delaying a response
 - Waiting for a response to happen

-# Strategy

 Within Cypress, you have the ability to choose whether to stub responses or allow them to actually hit your server.
 You can also mix and match within the same test by choosing to stub certain requests, while allowing others to hit your server.

 Let's investigate both strategies, why you would use one versus the other, and why you should regularly use both.

----
+***

 ## Strategy #1: Don't Stub Responses

 Requests that aren't stubbed will actually reach your server.
-By not stubbing your responses you are writing true **end to end** tests.
+By *not* stubbing your responses, you are writing true **end to end** tests.
 This means you are driving your application the same way a real user would.

-When requests are not stubbed, this gaurantees the *contract* between your client and server is working correctly.
+> When requests are not stubbed, this gaurantees the *contract* between your client and server is working correctly.

 In other words, you can have confidence your server is sending the correct data in the correct structure for your client to consume.
 It is a good idea to have **end to end** tests around your application's *critical paths*.
-These typically include **user login**, **signup**, and other critical paths such as **billing**.
+These typically include user login, signup, and other critical paths such as billing.

-There are downsides to not stubbing responses you should be aware of:
+**There are downsides to not stubbing responses you should be aware of:**

 - Since no responses are stubbed, that means your server has to *actually send real responses*.
-This becomes problematic because that means prior to every test you'll likely have to *seed the database* to generate the state you wish to test.
-For instance if you were testing **pagination** you'd have to seed the database with every object that it takes to replicate this feature in your application.
+This can be problematic because you may have to *seed a database* before every test to generate state.
+For instance, if you were testing **pagination**, you'd have to seed the database with every object that it takes to replicate this feature in your application.
 - Since real responses go through every single layer of your server (controllers / models / views) the tests are often *much* slower than stubbed responses.

 If you are writing a traditional server-side application where most of the responses are `HTML` you will likely have few stubbed responses.
 However, most modern applications that serve `JSON` can take advantage of stubbing.